 When it comes to billing, there are several ways a debt settlement attorney might structure things.
 You could pay the lawyer an hourly fee, a flat fee for each creditor involved, or even a contingency based on what was saved.
 Some base the fees on how much debt you have.
 Others base the fee on how much the settlement ultimately saves you.

 At Tayne Law Group, our law firm offers a free consultation with one of our experienced debt relief attorneys.
-They will provide a payment quote, which is how much you will pay if you decide to join the program.
+They will provide a repayment quote, which is how much you will pay if you decide to join the program.
 The monthly payment is based on the full amount of debt you have, your budget, and how quickly you want to pay off your debts.
 There are several payment plan options available to fit your budget.
 (Get more info about our payment process here.)
 And the best part is that you don’t receive bills during the process.
 Knowing your debt is handled right is the best peace of mind.

 Whether you’re struggling to keep up with your bills, falling behind on payments, or don’t have any funds left over after your bills are paid, there’s a good chance that we can help.
 Once you’re ready for a free initial consultation by phone, you can contact our offices by calling (866) 890-7337 or fill out our short contact form.